Is FUE Hair Transplant Safe?

 It’s helpful to visit the barber before your session and have your hair trimmed very short so that as your hair grows back in the treatment area, it won’t stand out.

 Supply and demand drive the cost of many goods and services in an urban area, but by the same token, you may find that there’s more to choose from.
 Clinics that are well-established in large cities and known as high-end will have pricing commensurate with their top-shelf service and reputation.
 The experience of the surgeon and the geographic location often affect procedure prices.

 To determine the cost of FUE in Toronto, fees are usually calculated on a per-graft basis.
 The number of grafts required to give you the desired appearance may range between 500 and 2,500, and they’ll cost from $5 to $6 each plus HST.
 (Prices are subject to change over time.)

 Some patients may choose to have future hair restoration procedures, depending on their needs and preferences.

-Regarding FUE hair transplants with Dr. Cory Torgerson, his motto is, “Do the right thing at the right time.”
-He’ll be pleased to meet with you free of charge to plan a personalized restoration or other treatments that will benefit you.
-With 18 years of post-secondary education and extensive hair restoration expertise, Dr. Torgerson’s knowledge and experience contribute to lasting hair transplant results.
+Regarding FUE hair transplants with our doctors, our motto is, “Do the right thing at the right time.”
+We’ll be pleased to meet with you to plan a personalized restoration or other treatments that will benefit you.
+With extensive expertise, our doctors’ knowledge and experience contribute to lasting hair transplant results.
 You can avoid the unwanted cost of revision surgeries down the road by ensuring that you have the correct information to make an educated choice now.
 Call today and book your consultation.